 Our Open Evening will be on Tuesday 16th October 2018, please come and visit the College and speak to a range of subject teachers, the Sixth Form Team and student representatives.

 Applications are made using UCAS Progress, the online application tool.
 Year 11 students applying, who live outside of the CAP, can apply using a paper Application Form.
 (Guidance Notes).
 The deadline for applications is 15th January 2019.

 Applications from students at Post-16 centres

 Students who are currently completing Level 2 re-sit or top-up programmes may apply for the two year A-Level programme using UCAS Progress, or by completion of a paper CAP Application Form.
 The entry requirements will be the same as for Year 11 students.
 We will take into account GCSE grades achieved at the end of year 11 and predicted grades on the re-sit programme of study.
 Students will need to demonstrate a good attitude to study and attendance.

-Students who apply after the deadline of 12th January 2017 will have their application considered.
+Students who apply after the deadline will have their application considered.
 However, the offer of a place will depend on the availability of places on courses.
 If a student wishes to apply to join Netherhall Sixth Form following the publication of GCSE results, applications will be considered on a first come, first served basis.